LIVVkit/LIVVkit/docs/bundles.rst

 .. warning::

-    The bundle's name needs to follow the python naming convention for a python package (see :pep:`8#package-and-module-names`).
+    The bundle's name needs to follow the Python naming convention for a Python package (see :pep:`8#package-and-module-names`).

 The new bundle will need to be edited for use each component (verification, performance, numerics,